ldu0893/FlightGrapher/README.md

 This program can be compiled using (g++ -o main \*.cpp) in the terminal.
 This program can be run by using (./main) or (./main.exe) in the terminal.

 User Interactions: When running the program, read the console carefully.
 It will have instructions on how to run test cases or algorithms.

+To modify input, you can directly modify .dat files.